Claude Cowork for transport and logistics firms: secure operations and document work

 The control that matters is scope: which files the agent opens, which plan governs the data, and who reviews the output before it reaches a customer.
 Customer trust depends on keeping rates and terms controlled, so the setup around the tool is what keeps it safe.

-Book a 30-minute call to scope Claude Cowork for your operation safely →
+Book a 30-minute call to scope Claude Cowork for your operation safely.

-| Customer and carrier documents | Reads BOLs, rate confirmations, and contracts; extracts terms | Scope to one account; ops verifies |
+Customer and carrier documentsReads BOLs, rate confirmations, and contracts, then extracts terms.Scope to one account.
+Ops verifies.

-| Rate and quote drafting | Drafts rates and quotes from your templates | Rate cards stay in a scoped folder |
+Rate and quote draftingDrafts rates and quotes from your templates.Rate cards stay in a scoped folder.

-| Dispatch and shipment summaries | Drafts shipment and status summaries from records | A draft for review, not the system of record |
+Dispatch and shipment summariesDrafts shipment and status summaries from records.A draft for review, never the system of record.

-| Safety and compliance docs | Organizes National Safety Code and safety documents | Internal documents, reviewed before filing |
+Safety and compliance docsOrganizes National Safety Code and safety documents.Internal documents, reviewed before filing.

-| Claims and invoice cleanup | Deduplicates and categorizes claims and invoices | A draft for review |
+Claims and invoice cleanupDeduplicates and categorizes claims and invoices.A draft for review.

-The customer-data and contract guardrails
+The customer-data and contract guardrails: why least privilege requires one folder

 The oversight gap for compliance records and audits

-According to Anthropic’s guidance on using Cowork on Team and Enterprise plans, the local history “is not subject to Anthropic’s standard data retention policies and cannot be centrally managed or exported by admins.”
-The Enterprise audit logs that do exist capture metadata, not the work.
+Anthropic’s guidance on using Cowork on Team and Enterprise plans splits it cleanly.
+Local history “cannot be centrally managed or exported by admins.”
+The other half is just as plain.
+“Cowork via mobile and web is captured in the Compliance API.”
+Enterprise audit logs capture metadata, not the work itself.

 Plan tier and a setup checklist for a transport firm

-Cowork runs on Pro, Max, Team, and Enterprise plans per Anthropic’s release notes, and on the business tiers your content is not used to train models by default, as Anthropic’s privacy commitments set out.
-Here’s the checklist Fusion Computing runs with an operator.
+Cowork runs on Pro, Max, Team, and Enterprise plans per Anthropic’s release notes.
+On the business tiers your content is not used to train models by default, as Anthropic’s privacy centre sets out.

-Get a CISSP-led review of where AI tools touch your customer and rate data →
+Get a CISSP-led review of where AI tools touch your customer and rate data.

 Why Canadian firms bring this work to Fusion Computing